skip to content

 00:26:01 - Anthony Campolo

-And then we're gonna run yarn space, RW based, and then just letter G, which is short for generate.
-You could type all of generate.
-Apple.
-Let's just do G and then space and then the word page.
-So with all these generate commands, it'll look something like this and you'll be generating something.
-And so we're gonna be generating a page this time and then do home.
-So it's gonna be.
-The name is gonna be home and then space.
-And we want to go to just the forward slash route on our page.
-So just do forward slash.
-It's asking like, the home route on any kind of web page.
-And then that's the whole command.
+And then we're gonna run yarn rw g page home /.
+The g is short for generate.
+You could type out all of generate, but let's just do g.
+With all these generate commands, it'll look something like this, and you'll be generating something.
+We're going to be generating a page this time, home, and we want it to go to just the forward-slash route on our page.
+So that's the whole command.

 00:26:44 - Nick Taylor